-It is a truth universally acknowledged (or at least it should be) that all those invited to the bridal shower must also be invited to the wedding.
+It is a truth universally acknowledged (or at least it should be) that all those invited to the bridal shower must also be asked to the wedding.
 Unfortunately, confused couples sometimes extend shower invitations to those they can’t invite to the wedding.

 So what’s a shower guest to do when she finds she’s not included on the wedding guest list?
 Cheryl offers a few options for dealing with this guest list goof!